putnich/dict2vec/README.md

   * download strong and weak pairs for training
   * compile Dict2vec source code into a binary executable
   * train word embeddings with a dimension of 100
-  * evaluate the embeddings on 11 word similarity datasets
+  * evaluate the embeddings on synonyms

-To directly compile the code and interact with the sotfware, run:
+To directly compile the code and interact with the software, run:

 ```bash
 $ make